Wound care |

 A sad elderly gentleman looking out through a window.
 Photo.

 It can sometimes be difficult to tell if your wound is infected.
-Keep an eye out for these possible signs of infection:
+Always seek advice from a qualified practitioner, but keep an eye out for these potential signs of infection:

 • A red flash.
 Illustration.